Five Doctor Who Episodes My Wife and I Are Watching For Halloween

 The climactic scene is the Doctor at his clever best.
 But the scares come earlier.
 And they come fast and frightening.

 I loved it.
 Every second.
 First, it had time plot elements that had my head spinning, but the main plot and acting and everything else were so good, that I didn’t mind being overwhelmed and confused.
 It was overwhelming and confusing in the best way possible.
 The Doctor doing the video knowing what Sally would say from 40 years in the future was awesome, even though I will never get how it works.
 I don’t understand how time is “wibbly wobbly” and the similarities to the time turner in Harry Potter and The Prisoner of Azkaban when Sally ‘starts’ the events of the episode at the very end of the episode could not be missed.
 But TV is different than reading.
 When I read, I am interacting much more intellectually.
 I can pause and think and reread.
 TV isn’t like that.
 It’s more emotional and reactive for me.
 So the fact that my brain got turned upside down by the “rules” of time (especially it not being linear) did not bother me.
 I was just sucked in along for the ride.

 I loved Sally Sparrow.
 She was real and sympathetic and smart.
 Well casted.
 Well written.

 I loved the mysterious puzzle-like approach and unraveling.
-It starts unlike any other episode and from second one you know you are in for a piece by piece revealing.
-I was literally on the edge of my seat and trying not to figure it out as not to ruin it, and there is no way I could ever have figured it out.
+It starts unlike any other episode and from second one you know you are in for a piece-by-piece revealing.
+I was literally on the edge of my seat and trying not to figure it out so as not to ruin it, and there is no way I could ever have figured it out.

 The Weeping Angels were epic.
 Just epic.
 Spooky.
 Subtle yet terrifying.
 The way they “attack” is about as bone-chilling as anything.